PaulskPt/M5Dial_Timezones_and_beep_cmd_to_M5AtomEcho/README.md

 2024-10-22: created a second version M5Dial with RFID however with few messages to the Serial Monitor to reduce the use of memory.
 Name of this sketch: ```M5Dial_Timezones_and_M5Echo_with_RFID_few_msgs.ino```.

-2024-10-23: totally rebuild function disp_data(), to eliminate memory leaks.
+2024-10-23: totally rebuilt function disp_data(), to eliminate memory leaks.

 Docs: